 A: Dear Altus Team Member,

-Thank you again for your Commander's Corner submission and interest in improving our base.
+Thank you again for your submission to my Commander's Corner.

 A: Dear Altus Team Member,